Milanxam/volume-control-script/README.md

 A volume control script for the Dunst notification daemon using custom icons, also working with Wayland!

+Do you need this?
+No you don't.
+Do you you want this?
+I think you do!

 ## Demo

 Using Popcat as volume indicator